ly3xqhl8g9/development-principles/README.md

 <b>Destroy, but calmly.</b>

 Some of the systems are in such a state that one cannot even say that they need rethinking, that would imply thinking was involved in their conception.
 For such systems destruction is the only possible way for evolution.
-However, one should not be too hot-headed when engaging onto the path of destruction, should not fall prey to the pleasures of dismantling.
+However, one should not be too hot-headed when engaging onto the path of destruction, one should not fall prey to the pleasures of dismantling.
 Being able to achieve a state of calmness when worlds fall apart is the measure, to some extent, of wisdom.

 ## the 5th Development Principle